• Skip to primary navigation

 March 29, 2022 By Jeff Shepard Leave a Comment

-Connectors for electric vehicle (EV) charging are both standardized and changing.
-On one level, EV charging connectors are standardized based on today’s technology limitations.
-There are standards in major regional markets, including North America, Japan, the European Union, and China.
-But current charging technologies are power limited.
 This FAQ begins with a review of EV charger connector standardization status, followed by a look at liquid-cooled connectors for higher-power and faster-charging technologies.
-It closes with a glance at emerging MW-level high-voltage charging, wireless charging, and opportunity charging technologies and connectors for heavy-duty vehicles like Class 8 trucks and buses and the potential impact those developments will have on automotive EV charging.
+It concludes with a glance at emerging MW-level high-voltage charging, wireless charging, and opportunity charging technologies and connectors for heavy-duty vehicles, such as Class 8 trucks and buses, and the potential impact these developments will have on automotive EV charging.

 EV charging connector standards